 Our 2015 Festival began on Thursday September 25th at Kellie Castle with the first happening of this project.

-Tim Fitzpatrick and The Red Field will be creating a series of events and happenings throughout the remainder of this year, continuing in 2015 and culminating in a large event during the week of the 2015 Festival.
+Tim Fitzpatrick and The Red Field will be creating a series of events and happenings throughout 2014, continuing in 2015 and culminating in a large event during the week of the 2015 Festival.
+As Tim explains:

 1878 and a series of inexplicable visions will focus on Kellie Castle and, in particular, a night in September 1878 when the Lorimer family spent their first night there.